ubaidjs/ubaidjs/README.md

 I am a React Native developer from India

-- 🔭 Working on grocery shopping app having 20k users.
+- 🔭 Working on grocery shopping app having 50k downloads on Play Store.
 - 🌱 Learning nodejs by night.
   <br>